Hybrid Mattress Buying Guide

 Transition layers are meant to add cushioning and bounce underneath the foam to protect the sleeper from potential pressure from the coil support core.
 Some transition layers feature zoned technology to improve body weight distribution and offer targeted support to the different areas of the body.

 Hybrids always have a pocketed coil support layer.
 That means, rather than featuring a support layer of interconnected coils like innerspring mattresses often have, each of a hybrid’s coils is wrapped in its own individual sleeve or “pocket” and free to move independently of the other coils in the core.
+This sets pocket springs apart from open coils, which are used in traditional innerspring mattresses.

 The main reasons hybrids feature a coil support layer are to increase the responsiveness and air circulation of the bed.
 The two main complaints about traditional memory foam mattresses are they retain heat and have no bounce.
 A hybrid’s coil support core solves these problems, and it even gives extra bounce and circulation to the naturally cooler and more responsive latex.